Picture of the glowing or flashing red light on the JBL Charge 5 speaker.

 Normally though, this gauge bar only shows white.
 The amount of this bar that glows tells you how full the battery is.
 It can appear as follows.

-The battery level meter gauge showing a full charge on the JBL Charge 5 Speaker.
+The battery level gauge showing a full charge.

-If the red portion of this meter does not change to white when you plug the charger into the speaker, then several things might cause this.
-We list these below thus.
+Now the red part might not change to white when you connect the charger.
+If not, then several things might cause this.
+And we list these below thus.

 1.The Power Outlet May Not Be Live